This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 The personality of each model in one word

 - 16202 (Jumbo): Highly stable.
-Winning or losing is determined by individual differences (sharpness of the exterior, accessories, history).
+Winning or losing depends on individual differences (exterior finish, accessories, etc.).

-- 26331 (previous generation Chrono): Low volatility and easy to handle .
-Good specimens have a solid bottom.
+- 26331 (previous Chrono): Low volatility and easy to handle .
+Good specimens are stable.

 Numerical "pitfalls" and how to avoid them

-- Listing price is not the same as the closing price: The listing price is before negotiations .
-The closing price may be several to several tens of percent lower.
+- The listed price is not the final price: The listed price is before negotiations .
+The final price (actual market price) may be several to several tens of percent lower.

-- Auctions are a one-off deal: Prices vary greatly depending on the photo, individual item, and timing.
-Don't average out.
+- Auctions are a one-off deal: Prices fluctuate greatly depending on the photo, individual item, and timing.
+Prices tend not to average out.

 What are the differences between regions (Japan/Hong Kong/US/Middle East)?